TheMaximalBeing/aoe2-bo-simulator/readme.md

 # **Age of Empires II - Build Order Simulator**

-***Note: this program is still very unfinished and lacks most civ bonuses and anything beyond castle age***
+***Note: this tool is still very unfinished and lacks most civ bonuses and anything beyond castle age***

 ### *a tool for testing your custom build order*